 Decorating a Living Room – Furniture, Flooring and Paint

 The living room is often one of the busiest rooms in the house.
-It is used for entertaining, television viewing, reading, napping, homework and anything else that takes place in a busy family.
-It is usually the first room guests see when they enter your home.
-For all of these reasons, decorating a living room takes quite a bit of thought.
+It’s used for entertaining, television viewing, reading, napping, doing homework, and anything else that takes place in a busy family home.
+It is also typically the first room guests see when they enter your home.
+Because of all these reasons, decorating a living room requires careful thought and planning.

-Begin by creating an overall plan that includes colors, furniture needs and wall and window treatments.
-This will help you avoid costly mistakes and allow you to purchase things as your budget allows or as you are out shopping and stumble upon the perfect item.
-Keep in mind that all living rooms have some things in common; seating, lighting, and accessories.
-But how do you choose what is right for your room?
+Start by creating an overall plan that includes color schemes, furniture needs, and wall and window treatments.
+This will help you avoid costly mistakes and allow you to purchase items as your budget allows or when you find the perfect piece while shopping.
+Keep in mind that all living rooms share some common elements—seating, lighting, and accessories.
+But how do you choose what’s right for your room?

-If your living room is used for entertaining only and is not a family gathering spot, your furniture needs may be different.
-Of course you will need seating and tables but in place of a media center you might add bookshelves or curio cabinets to display collectibles.
-These are great conversation starters when entertaining.
-As the room is rarely used you will have a bit more freedom in upholstery choices.
-If you have always dreamed of a blue and white room with glass tables and crystal lamps, this is the room to do it in.
-Of course, we are assuming that adults are much neater and more careful than kids.
+If your living room is used primarily for entertaining and not for family gatherings, your furniture needs may differ.
+Of course, you will still need seating and tables, but instead of a media center, you might add bookshelves or curio cabinets to display collectibles.
+These pieces serve as great conversation starters when entertaining.
+As the room is used less frequently, you have more freedom with your upholstery choices.
+If you’ve always dreamed of a blue-and-white room with glass tables and crystal lamps, this is the room to go for it.
+Of course, we assume that adults will be much neater and more careful than kids.

-Lighting is an important feature when decorating a living room.
-You will need task lighting for reading, games or hobbies such as crafts and sewing.
-This comes in the form of table lamps and floor lamps that can focus light on the task at hand.
-You will need accent or ambient lighting to create a glow in the room when watching television or just relaxing.
-Decorative lamps, uplights and spotlights all fall into this category.
-The intent is to create a mood in the room.
-And, finally, you will need general lighting which is usually found in overhead fixtures or recessed lighting.
+Lighting is another crucial feature when decorating a living room.
+You’ll need task lighting for reading, games, or hobbies such as crafts and sewing.
+This can be in the form of table lamps or floor lamps that direct light to the task at hand.
+You’ll also need accent or ambient lighting to create a soft glow when watching television or just relaxing.
+Decorative lamps, uplights, and spotlights are all part of this category.
+The goal is to set the right mood in the room.
+Lastly, you’ll need general lighting, typically provided by overhead fixtures or recessed lighting.

-You will begin to see your room come together as you follow the plan for decorating a living room.
-Doing it in stages just prolongs the fun so enjoy the process and be proud of the room you have created for your family and friends.
+As you follow your plan for decorating the living room, you’ll begin to see the space come together.
+Taking it step by step prolongs the fun, so enjoy the process and be proud of the room you’ve created for your family and friends.

 Share: